 The workshop brings together a team of leading scholars with the goal of producing a volume on the challenges and opportunities that emerging technologies pose to existing theories and practices of citizenship.
 Our goal is to support the front-line research in this nascent field and establish a community of interdisciplinary researchers interested in a new approach to think of citizenship regimes.
 How can and how should new technologies remodel citizenship, bring about new forms of governance, and redefine state sovereignty and the nation-state system?

-The keynote lecture “The People: Hearing Us, As Sensible” will be held by Lawrence Lessig (Harvard University).
+The keynote lecture “The People: Hearing Us, As Sensible” is held by Lawrence Lessig (Harvard University).

 The workshop is followed by a book talk introducing Primavera De Filippi’s and Aaron Wright’s “Blockchain and the Law”, which urges the legal systems to catch up with emerging technologies.